rocky-linux/documentation/docs/guides/web/php.md

 !!! warning "Written for Rocky Linux 8.x"

-    Note that this procedure was initially published some time ago, at which time Rocky Linux 8.x was the only version.
-This procedure needs to be tested and rewritten as appropriate for Rocky Linux 9.x.
+    This procedure was initially published when Rocky Linux 8.x was the only version.
+This procedure must tested and rewritten for Rocky Linux 9.x.

 **PHP** (**P**HP **H**ypertext **P**reprocessor) is a source scripting language, specially designed for web application development.
 In 2021, PHP represented a little less than 80% of the web pages generated in the world.
 PHP is open-source and is the core of the most famous CMS (WordPress, Drupal, Joomla!, Magento, ...).